xint040/csce606teamcourseprojecteventnxt_FORKED/README.md

 ---------------------------------------------------------------------------IMPORTANT-----------------------------------------------------------------------------------------------

-We strongly suggest the Team to go through the DOCUMENTATION and DEMO videos to understand the application:
+We strongly suggest the Team to go through the DOCUMENTATION and DEMO videos to understand the old and new application:

+Documentation is common for PlanNXT, CastNXT and EventNXT:

+We would suggest you to go through following sections (very important) in documentation:

+        - Section 1: Summary (EventNXT)

+        - Section 15: Recommendations to Next Group (EventNXT)

 Final Documentation for EVENTNXT_OLD_APP : https://github.com/CSCE-606-Event360/EventNXT/blob/main/EventNXT_old_app/documentation/Spring2023/Final%20Report.pdf